uiuxapi/weatherwidget/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.

+## Generating Lib
+Run `ng generate library weather` The Angular-CLI will create a directory called projects and within projects create a libary called weather.

+## Public APi
+Inside the projects directory at a couple directories in `projects/weather/src/public-api.ts`, you will find a public-api.ts file which contains the api to our library.

 ## Packaging Lib
 Run `npm run build-lib` The terminal / command prompt will display Building Angular Package.

 ## Install Packaged Lib
 Run `npm install weather/dist`

+## Library Usage
+In the app.module.ts or core.module.ts import the library  `import { WeatherModule } from '@uiuxapi/weather';` and also add the library to the imports array `imports:[ WeatherModule ]`.
+The items exported in the public api are now ready for use in the application.

 ## Development server